 If your child has ADHD, counseling is an important part of their treatment plan.
 It gives them appropriate management techniques for their symptoms.
 Through therapy, they can learn to listen and pay attention more effectively, skills that don’t come easily to children with ADHD.

 Treatment for ADHD may also include medication.
 Medicine can help boost the brain’s ability to fidget less, use self-control, and pay attention.
 However, it works best when combined with counseling for the ADHD child where they can learn new ways to use these improved abilities.
+Click here for San Diego ADHD Treatment and therapy offerings provided by Seeking Therapy Counseling Services.

 What Are the Counseling Techniques for ADHD?